Tadpole person: Cultural influence

 In June 2015, a study examined the tadpole self-drawings of 183 children.
-It found that the basic vertical structure of a tadpole person isn't affected by a child's cultural background, though certain features still varied depending on their ecosocial context.
+It found that the basic vertical structure of a tadpole person is not affected by a child's cultural background, though certain features still varied depending on their ecosocial context.
 Children from educated and urban circumstances drew themselves with a wider range of facial expressions and a taller height, whereas children from rural and traditional contexts drew themselves with fewer facial expressions and a shorter height.

 In art

 Detail of the centre panel of the triptych The Last Judgment by Hieronymus Bosch, showing a gryllos that bears resemblance to a headfooter.

 The early work of Austrian artist Oswald Tschirtner often contained headfooters.

 The Last Judgment by Hieronymus Bosch features a gryllos that shares features with headfooters.

 Fictional characters such as Roger Hargreaves's Mr. Men or the video game character Kirby have this type of design, which may appeal to young children who draw people in this way.